AlexsLemonade/2021-june-training/workshop/resources-for-consultation-sessions.md

 #### Human Cell Atlas data

-Another potential source for processed single cell data is the [Human Cell Atlas Data Portal](https://data.humancellatlas.org/).
+Another potential source for processed single cell data is the [Human Cell Atlas (HCA) Data Portal](https://data.humancellatlas.org/).
+The data here is from a mix of technologies, including both 10X, Smart-seq2, and DropSeq.
+The HCA has standardized processing pipelines for 10X and Smart-seq2, though it seems that most of the processed data is 10X, so we recommend focusing on those projects.

 To download a data set, first browse or search to find a project of interest.
 Click on the project name to see an abstract and other information for the project.

 You can then select "Project Matrices" from the left side to download the processed single-cell expression data.
 Scroll down to the "DCP Generated Matrices" section on the "Project Matrices" page, as the data here will be uniformly processed and in a standard data format.
 That format is called `loom`, and we can read it into `R` in a fairly straightforward way.